dynamsoft-docs/label-recognition-docs/parameters/structure-and-interfaces-of-parameters.md

 ## Interfaces to change settings

-Dynamsoft Label Recognition provides two ways to set parameters: `PublicRuntimeSettings` and JSON template files.
+Dynamsoft Label Recognition provides two ways to set parameters: `DLRRuntimeSettings` and JSON template files.
-`PublicRuntimeSettings` is used to modify the Dynamsoft Label Recognition built-in template, and only supports commonly used parameters.
-The following are the steps to update Dynamsoft Label Recognition parameters through `PublicRuntimeSettings`:
+`DLRRuntimeSettings` is used to modify the Dynamsoft Label Recognition built-in template, and only supports commonly used parameters.
+The following are the steps to update Dynamsoft Label Recognition parameters through `DLRRuntimeSettings`:

 1. (optional) Restore the parameter settings of the Dynamsoft Label Recognition built-in template to the default values through the `ResetRuntimeSettings` interface
-2. Call the `GetRuntimeSettings` interface to get the current `PublicRuntimeSettings` of the Dynamsoft Label Recognition object
+2. Call the `GetRuntimeSettings` interface to get the current `DLRRuntimeSettings` of the Dynamsoft Label Recognition object
-3. Modify the contents in `PublicRuntimeSettings` in the previous step
+3. Modify the contents in `DLRRuntimeSettings` in the previous step
-4. Call the `UpdateRuntimeSettings` interface to apply the modified `PublicRuntimeSettings` in the previous step to the Dynamsoft Label Recognition object
+4. Call the `UpdateRuntimeSettings` interface to apply the modified `DLRRuntimeSettings` in the previous step to the Dynamsoft Label Recognition object
 5. (optional) Call the `SetModeArgument` interface to set the optional argument for a specified mode in Modes parameters.